MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedAlgebra2/Projects/04-Trigonometry-Lab.md

 The calculated sine sin(A<sub>m</sub>) | a/c | diff = sin(A<sub>m</sub>) - a/c | diff<sub>n</sub> = diff / c<sub>m</sub> | %diff = diff<sub>n</sub> * 100%

 One note about using a calculator to find %diff.
 When you find the percent difference, the percent sign (%) in the equation is not used in your calculator.
 It is just a symbol you use when recording your findings.
 If you multiply any number in your calculator by 100%, it is the same as multiplying by 1.
 So make sure that when you multiply on your calculator you just multiply by 100 and when recording the value, put the percent sign (%) behind it.
 You can make sure you did not make this error by looking at the diff<sub>n</sub> and %diff and making sure they are not the exact same number.

+Some of the same notes about % difference are on the [linked page](https://github.com/MichaelTMiyoshi/AppliedMathWithMiyoshi/blob/main/AppliedAlgebra2/Projects/03-PercentDifferenceExplanation.md), but that page is in a more general form.